yialexlee/Com-BrowController/README.md

 # Com-BrowController
 ![image](https://github.com/yialexlee/yialexlee.github.io/blob/master/images/work/work10.png)

-Com-Brow Controller is a tool develop with Node.js and flutter webview( for app ) that allow user to shutdown/sleep/lock and logout their computer by phone browser or app, if their phone and computer connected the same Wi-Fi.
+Com-Brow Controller is a tool develop with Node.js and flutter webview( for app, not in this repo ) that allow user to shutdown/sleep/lock and logout their computer by phone browser or app, if their phone and computer connected the same Wi-Fi.

 ## Requirement
  [Node.js](https://nodejs.org/en/download/)